Tinkercad & 3D Printing in the STEM Classroom – 10 Example Lesson Ideas

 For those with arthritis of the fingers or those with a weak grip, opening screw cap bottles can be extremely difficult.
 Luckily, with the use of certain tools in Tinkercad, students can create assistive devices such as bottle openers.
 Whilst designing they can learn about simple machines and the principles of levers.

 Each of the above examples has been taken from lessons that are part of PrintLab Classroom – a 3D printing curriculum portal for teachers that features an abundance of creative projects, all of which come with downloadable presentations, workbooks, tutorial videos and step-by-step instructions.
-To learn more about PrintLab Classroom and to try a free lesson, head to https://classroom.weareprintlab.com/
+To start a FREE 7-day trial, click here.

 Whether you’re interested in enrolling in PrintLab Classroom or you’re just looking for new ideas, we hope you enjoyed the examples shown in this blog.
 Without software packages like Tinkercad, the integration of 3D printing in the classroom would not be possible!
 We look forward to the exciting on-going developments of Tinkercad and we’ll keep you posted on more Tinkercad content throughout this year.